rsenet/pyspot/README.md

 # About pySpot

-**pySpot** was written to pass through the captive portals in public Wi-Fi networks by hijacjing auttorized IP/MAC addresses.
+**pySpot** was written to pass through the captive portals in public Wi-Fi networks by hijacking authorized IP/MAC addresses.

 Be careful, this script needs to be run under Linux (*tested on Kali*)